“I’d rather make something good than make something fast”

 In this issue, Monument’s second, Berkulin explores the archives of Keuper/van Bentm, a visionary duo active between 1997 and 2001 whose many transgressive acts include creating an entirely fictitious collection (they sent out a booklet to buyers and journalists, describing in nerve-racking, minute-by-minute detail a fashion show that never actually happens).

 Monument plays with time in similar ways.
 Berkulin has styled the clothes in the accompanying fashion shoots, making outfits that haven’t seen the light of day for 20 years feel startlingly new, and the Keuper/van Bentm story is told as though it’s happening in the present (eg. “Michiel decides to quit his production job”).
-This has the interesting effect of plunging the reader back in 1997.
+This has the interesting effect of plunging the reader back into 1997.

 Over email, Mary-Lou talked to us about the joy of subversive, makeshift aesthetics, and why it’s always better to make a magazine without deadlines.